Waco Spinal Cord Injury Lawyer

 Patients with complete and permanent spinal cord injury suffer from several chronic conditions and face a high risk of respiratory and heart problems that can lead to death.
 They require constant monitoring to manage these conditions that can develop as a result of their injury.
 They can suffer from chronic pain, muscular atrophy, bladder and bowel dysfunction, skin infections, and bone fractures.
 Even less severe spinal cord injuries can cause the patient extreme difficulty performing the most basic physical movements, including, walking, reaching, and bending.

-Spinal cord injury patients have a long road of recovery and rehabilitation ahead of them, and often require assistance to carry on with basic tasks.
+Spine injury patients have a long road of recovery and rehabilitation ahead of them, and often require assistance to carry on with basic tasks.
 Some patients cannot return to the lifestyle or occupation that they had before the injury.

 Waco Spinal Cord Injury Attorney